flysnail100/2022_8_28_draft/draft-todo-yourname-protocol.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
-abbrev: "TODO - Abbreviation"
+title: "An Architecture for Space Network Emulation"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-hou-yourname-arch-latest
 submissiontype: IETF  # also: "independent", "IAB", or "IRTF"
 number:
 date: